The Best Instant-Read Thermometers Take the Guesswork Out of Cooking

 Types of Instant Read Thermometers

-Though there are many different designs on the market, most instant-read thermometers feature a long stem that is inserted directly into the food item.
-Infrared thermometers specifically test the surface temperature by directing a laser at the item, so they’re great for, say, measuring the temperature of your grill grates—rather than that of a roast chicken.
+Though there are many different designs on the market, most instant-read thermometers have a long stem that is inserted directly into the food.
+Infrared thermometers specifically test the surface temperature by directing a laser at the item, so they’re great for, say, measuring the temperature of your grill grates, rather than that of a roast chicken.

 Accuracy and Temperature Range

-Be sure you know your thermometer’s temperature range before plunging it into a bubbling pot of oil.
+It's a good idea to double-check your thermometer’s temperature range before plunging it into a bubbling pot of oil.
 Higher-heat cooking scenarios like candy-making call for a thermometer that can gauge temperatures anywhere from 230 to 350 degrees Fahrenheit, while deep-frying requires a range of 325 to 375 degrees Fahrenheit.
-Infrared thermometers designed for testing surface temperatures can accommodate even hotter conditions.
+Infrared thermometers designed for testing surface temperatures can accommodate even hotter temperatures.

 Don’t forget to calibrate your instant-read thermometer before first use, and every month or so thereafter.
-You can do this by dunking it into a cup of ice water and ensuring the reading is 32 degrees Fahrenheit.
+You can do this by dunking it into a cup of ice water and checking that the reading is 32 degrees Fahrenheit.

 Maintenance